 It's practice.
 And it really helps to have a positive experience during that practice.

-Mathnasium of New Berlin is ready to introduce your child to a brand new math experience.
+Mathnasium of Langley BC is ready to introduce your child to a brand new math experience.
 We build your child's math skills using our patented Mathnasium Method.
-The Mathnasium Method begins with a comprehensive assessment that reveals the strengths and weaknesses in your child's understanding of math.
+The Mathnasium Method begins with a comprehensive assessment that reveals the strengths and weaknessess in your child's understanding of math.
 Then your child's special Mathnasium instructor will make a customized learning plan, perfectly tailored to your individual student.
-The instructor then proceeds to teach, always remembering that at Mathnasium of New Berlin, we teach to understand.
+The instructor then proceeds to teach, always remembering that at Mathnasium of Langley BC, we teach to understand.

 Despite every child begining at a different level, parents of children at Mathnasium see amazing results.
 It doesn't matter if your child has the DNA of Albert Einstein or not, we can help take their math skills to the next level.